Top 10 questions about myWW+ Green

 Rollovers are another way to have extra flexibility on WW.
 Rollovers give you the option of using fewer SmartPoints throughout the day, with up to 4 unused SmartPoints rolling over into your bank of weeklies.

-For example, say you have 30 daily SmartPoints and you use 27.
+Say you have 30 daily SmartPoints and you use 27.
 We'll automatically roll over those extra 3 SmartPoints values into your weeklies.
 (You'll get a notification letting you know how many we rolled over.)
 There’s nothing for you to do but enjoy them if you want to!

 Why don't ZeroPoint foods need to be tracked?